 At the time of its inception, it was the largest marble structure in the world.
 The museum stands on the former site of the Baltimore and Potomac Railroad station, most famous for being where 20th president James Garfield was shot in 1881 by Charles Guiteau.

 John Wayne Gacy, part time clown, serial killer, and sodomizer of dozens of boys, was born in Chicago on this date.
 His father was convinced Gacy was a "sissy", but friends and family didn't really suspect anything untoward was afoot until his 1968 arrest for coercing a teenage boy employee into committing multiple homosexual acts.

 March 17, 1966 -

 A U.S. midget submarine, the Alvin, located a missing hydrogen bomb which had fallen from an American bomber into the Mediterranean off Spain on this date.
 Oops.

 March 17, 1999 -

-Six members of the International Olympic Committee are expelled for corruption, all from poor third world countries.
-They received bribes from Salt Lake City totalling hundreds of thousands of dollars, a practice that had been going on for years.
+Six members of the International Olympic Committee were expelled for corruption, all from poor third world countries.
+They received bribes from Salt Lake City totaling hundreds of thousands of dollars, a practice that had been going on for years.

 March 17, 1960 -

-My good friend John (another fraternity brother) was born.
-Not to be confused with his cousin, John, who was also born but not on this date.
+My good friend John (a fraternity brother) was born on this day.